Dadudekc/MeTuber/docs/plugin_development_guide.md

 # Plugin Development Guide

-This guide explains how to create plugins for the MeTuber application using the advanced plugin system.
+This guide explains how to create plugins for the me-tuber application using the advanced plugin system.

 ## Table of Contents